Finding a vehicle of interest from the Investigation

 or both.

-From the time range list, select a time frame to increase or
+From the time range list, select a time range.

 In the search results or the side pane, select thumbnails of any potential matches